Bruche Police National Training Centre

-Bruche Police Training Centre, Warrington, Cheshire was a training complex for probationary police officers in the United Kingdom.
+Bruche Police Training Centre, Warrington, Lancashire was a training complex for probationary police officers in the United Kingdom.
 The site in a suburb of Warrington was operated by CENTREX, the 'Central Police Training and Development Authority'.
 It opened in January 1946 and closed in May 2006.

 Accommodation

-Bruche was originally opened to provide accommodation for U.S. Air Force officers during the Second World War.
+Bruche was originally opened to provide accommodation for U.S. Army Air Force officers during the Second World War.
 It opened as a police training college in January 1946, as a temporary site to accommodate the number of police officers being trained after the Second World War.
 In 1955, it was one of the two UK police training centres that accommodated female police officers.

 Curriculum

 Police forces from the northern part of England and Wales sent new recruits to the centre for the main part of their basic training, which consisted of the development of important attitudes and behaviours, law training and officer safety tactics.
 Training included several role-play scenarios to enable the development and assessment of important abilities.
 Newly recruited probationary officers would spend a solid 15 weeks at Bruche before ever stepping onto the street, after having also spent time at their own Force's regional training centre(s).

 The centre was the site of Sandford, a mock village used for law enforcement training.
 The training village allowed police recruits could engage in simulations of routine police activities such as dealing with traffic accidents, football hooligans, and investigating robberies.
 Criminals, victims and bystanders were portrayed by civilian locals of the Bruche area.